Bayard Rustin: Influence on the civil rights movement

 In 1947, Rustin and Houser organized the Journey of Reconciliation.
-This was the first of the Freedom Rides to test the 1946 Supreme Court ruling in Morgan v.
-Commonwealth of Virginia banning racial discrimination in interstate travel as unconstitutional.
-Rustin and CORE executive secretary George Houser recruited a team of fourteen men, divided equally by race, to ride in pairs through Virginia, North Carolina, Tennessee, and Kentucky.
+This was the first of the Freedom Rides to test the 1946 Supreme Court ruling Morgan v.
+Commonwealth of Virginia, which banned racial discrimination in interstate travel.
+Rustin and Houser recruited seven white men and seven Black men to ride in pairs through Virginia, North Carolina, Tennessee, and Kentucky.
 The NAACP opposed CORE's Gandhian tactics as too meek.
 Participants in the Journey of Reconciliation were arrested several times.
-Arrested with Igal Roodenko and Joe Felmet, Rustin served twenty-two days on a chain gang in North Carolina for violating state Jim Crow laws regarding segregated seating on public transportation.
+Arrested with Igal Roodenko and Joe Felmet, Rustin served 22 days on a chain gang in North Carolina for violating state Jim Crow laws segregating public transportation.
 On June 17, 2022, Chapel Hill Superior Court Judge Allen Baddour, with full consent of the state, dismissed the 1947 North Carolina charges against the four Freedom Riders.

 In 1948, Rustin traveled to India to learn techniques of nonviolent civil resistance directly from the leaders of the Gandhian movement.
 The conference had been organized before Gandhi's assassination earlier that year.
 Between 1947 and 1952, Rustin also met with leaders of independence movements in Ghana and Nigeria.
-In 1951, he formed the committee to Support South African Resistance, which later became the American Committee on Africa.
+In 1951, he formed the Committee to Support South African Resistance, which later became the American Committee on Africa.

-Rustin was arrested in Pasadena, California, in January 1953 for sexual activity in a parked car with two men in their 20s.
-Originally charged with vagrancy and lewd conduct, he pleaded guilty to a single, lesser charge of "sex perversion" (as sodomy was officially referred to in California at the time, even if consensual) and served 60 days in jail.
-The Pasadena arrest was the first time that Rustin's homosexuality had come to public attention.
+In January 1953, Rustin was arrested in Pasadena, California, for sexual activity in a parked car with two other men.
+Originally charged with vagrancy and lewd conduct, he pleaded guilty to a single, lesser charge of "sex perversion" (as sodomy was officially called in California at the time, even if consensual) and served 60 days in jail.
+The Pasadena arrest was the first time Rustin's homosexuality came to public attention.
 He had been and remained candid in private about his sexuality, although homosexual activity was still criminalized throughout the United States.
 Rustin resigned from the Fellowship of Reconciliation (FOR) because of his convictions.
-They also greatly affected Rustin's relationship with A. J. Muste, the director of the FOR.
-Muste had already tried to change Rustin's sexuality earlier in their relationship with no success.
-Later in Rustin's life, they continued their relationship with more tension than they had previously.
+They also greatly affected Rustin's relationship with Muste, who had already tried to change Rustin's sexuality earlier in their relationship.
+Their relationship continued, but more tensely.
 Rustin became the executive secretary of the War Resisters League.
 An American Legion chapter in Montana used Rustin's Pasadena conviction to try to cancel his lectures in the state.